syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 {% endtabs %}

-### Identify the control is frozen to document state
+### Identify whether the control is frozen to document state

-The docking manager `IsFrozenToDocumentState` function is used to determine the frozen state of a document window.
-This function takes the control as its argument and returns true when the specified control is Frozen to document state.
-Otherwise, it returns false.
+The docking manager [IsFrozenToDocumentState](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~IsFrozenToDocumentState.html) function is used to determine the frozen state of a document window.
+This function takes the control as its argument and returns true if the specified control is frozen to document state.
+Else, it returns false.

 {% tabs %}